• (972) 530-5999

 Infants Under 6 Months of Age:

-1. Administer about ½ ounce of an oral electrolyte solution (e.g. Pedialyte) every 15 minutes.
+1. Administer about ½ ounce of an oral electrolyte solution (e.g., Pedialyte) every 15 minutes.
 Avoid giving plain water as the salts in the electrolyte solution help replace lost fluids.

 2. Gradually increase the solution amount if there's no recurrence of vomiting.
-For example, after two hours of tolerating ½ ounce, it's acceptable to try ½ - 1 ounce every 15 minutes and increase throughout the day.
+For example, after two hours of tolerating ½ ounce, it's acceptable to try ½ to 1 ounce every 15 minutes and increase throughout the day.

 3. If there's no vomiting after eight hours of this hydration process, you can consider returning to formula and/or breastfeeding, but start slowly.
 For breastfeeding, stick to 5-10 minute feeds every two hours, and for formula feeding, start with no more than an ounce at a time.